OulipianSummer/OulipianSummer/README.md

 ### Bio
 - I am a Full Stack web developer based out of Asheville North Carolina.
-- Experienced with designing and mainting complex enterprise grade web software for both priviate and federal clients.
+- Experienced with designing and maintaining complex enterprise grade web software for both private and federal clients.
-- I am currently working with the Drupal CMS, Django, WordPress, and Wagtail.
+- I am currently working with Drupal CMS, Django, WordPress, and Wagtail.
-- I enjoy building chess games and other apps centered around the knights tour problem.
+- I enjoy building chess games and other apps centered around the knight's tour problem.
-- I work with React, Ionic, and Typescript to create interessting and responsive frontend applications.
+- I work with React, Ionic, and Typescript to create interesting and responsive frontend applications.
+- Co-maintainer of Drupal for NixOS and [nixpkgs](https://github.com/NixOS/nixpkgs).
+- Module maker and maintainer for Drupal.
-- Enthusiast of the [Oulipo](https://en.wikipedia.org/wiki/Oulipo) literature movement
+- Enthusiast of the [Oulipo](https://en.wikipedia.org/wiki/Oulipo) literature movement.
+- Certified Scrum Master.

 ### Tech Stack
 <p>